richMetellus/Wiki_Programming/PP-0000_ProgrammingIntro.rst

             So programmers create tools for other programmers.

-            New programming languages are developped to further abstract complex details and make the life of other users easiers.
+            New programming languages are developed to further abstract complex details and make the life of other users easier.

             * Thanks to C or other higher level programming, one no longer have to write code in assembly.